ConduitIO/conduit-connector-stripe/README.md

 ### Change Data Capture
 The system retrieves data from [Stripe events](https://api.stripe.com/v1/events) of the defined resource.

+haris: from the docs below, I wasn't able to understand when do we use starting_after and when do we use ending_before.

 Because of this, receiving data is divided by requests to Stripe with different "offset" parameters:
 - starting_after
 - ending_before